bayyangjie/Immigration-Analysis/HR Dashboard/README.md

 The income analysis section focuses on salary-related metrics, including:
 - Comparing salaries across different education levels for both genders to identify any discrepancies or patterns.
 - Presenting how age correlates with the salary of employees in each department.

+# HR Details dashboard structure <br>

+Provides a comprehensive list of all employees with necessary information such as name, department, position, gender, age, education, and salary.
+The dashboard is also developed in a way that enables users to be able to filter the list based on the above mentioned fields.